Efficient Perspective-Correct 3D Gaussian Splatting Using Hybrid Transparency: Introduction

 These two enhancements -- perspective-accurate splat evaluation and improved depth-ordering -- can be integrated into existing 3DGS systems independently.
 In our implementation, we combine both improvements, demonstrating that they not only eliminate the respective artifacts but also enhance rendering speed, crucial for real-time applications that rely on fast scene inspection.
 In summary, we make the following contributions:

-\begin{itemize} \itemsep{.5pt} \item We present a novel, matrix inversion-free ray-splat intersection method within a differentiable renderer for 3D Gaussian splats, resulting in numerically stable optimization and fully perspective-correct rendering. \item We introduce hybrid transparency to 3D Gaussian splat rendering, resulting in both very stable results and improved performance. \item We evaluate our efficient implementation, which outperforms established methods significantly, while maintaining visual quality. \end{itemize}
+\begin{itemize} \itemsep{.5pt} \item We present a novel, matrix inversion-free ray-splat intersection method within a differentiable renderer for 3D Gaussian splats, resulting in numerically stable optimization and fully perspective-correct rendering. \item We introduce hybrid transparency to 3D Gaussian splat rendering, resulting in both very stable results and improved performance. \item We evaluate our efficient implementation, which outperforms established methods significantly, while matching or exceeding their visual fidelity. \end{itemize}